WitchDevelops/Calculator-JS/README.md

   --variable_name: #color;
 }
 ```
+As `:has()` [isn't currently supported in Mozilla Firefox](https://caniuse.com/css-has), I added a fallback with a class assigned with JavaScript.

 ### Continued development

 One drawback of implementing a theme switcher combined with a radio input is that I couldn't make it work using SASS.
 This is probably because SASS declares variables without using the `:root` selector.
 Using `@at-root` didn't compile.
 I have yet to figure out a solution to implementing a theme switcher while having styles written in SASS.
+Similarly, detecting user preference regarding color scheme and assigning a class with JavaScript for the theme switcher clashes, so in Mozilla the switcher doesn't work with manual input.
+I have yet to figure it out.

 ### Useful resources